Philip Ahn: Television roles

-In 1952, Ahn made his television debut on the Schlitz Playhouse, a series he would make three additional appearances on.
+In 1952, Ahn made his television debut on the Schlitz Playhouse, on which he would make three additional appearances.
 Ahn would also be cast in four episodes of ABC's Adventures in Paradise, four episodes of the ABC/Warner Brothers crime drama Hawaiian Eye, and the CBS crime drama Hawaii Five-O. He made three appearances each on Crossroads, Bonanza, and M*A*S*H. He would also appear in two television movies.

 Ahn's most notable television role was as "Master Kan" on the television series Kung Fu (1972).
 A Presbyterian, Ahn felt that the Taoist homilies his character quoted did not contradict his own religious faith.

 Restaurant business

 In 1954, Ahn opened a Chinese restaurant with his sister Soorah.
 Phil Ahn's Moongate Restaurant was one of the first Chinese restaurants in Panorama City, in the San Fernando Valley, and lasted for more than thirty years, before closing in 1990.